 2. Monochromatic Christmas Tree

 Stick to a single color for all your decorations to get an elegant tree.
 Turquoise mercury glass plastic ornament balls are perfect for a blue-themed tree.
 Silver ball ornaments paired with silver tinsel, bows, and other tree decorations also work well.
+For an equally classic look with different sizes, a gold theme with mercury glass ball ornament garland and mercury glass plastic ornament balls adds a sleek yet interesting look to a monochromatic Christmas tree.

 3. Tabletop or Mantel Decoration